narremgen/narremgen/README.md

 )
 ```

-## Custom calls with python programming for llmcore (free or charged tokens from providers)
+## Example of calls with python code for llmcore (free or charged tokens from providers)

 | Provider | Required env variables or key file | Model example (`provider\\model`) |
 |---|---|---|